Get backlinks from our recommended provider

 Income Sources Quality:

-• Affiliate income is generally the best quality and most valuable because it’s tied to search traffic to a few top posts.
+• Affiliate income is generally the best and most valuable because it’s tied to search traffic to a few top posts.
 If nothing changes with these posts, i.e., inbound links or content, they should continue producing affiliate sales.
 Income multiplier: 3-5

 • Advertising is also a quality income source because it’s tied to traffic and doesn’t take active management every month to produce.
 Ensure you check the trend in monthly traffic from Google and other sources to see whether it’s stable or growing.
 Income multiplier: 3-5